OpenSilver/OpenSilver.Documentation/documentation/general/getting-started-tour.md

-# Guided tour – Creation of a new OpenSilver application
+# Getting Started - Guided tour of the creation of a new OpenSilver application

 The development experience with OpenSilver is very similar to that of Silverlight, WPF and Universal Platform.

-OpenSilver is distributed as a NuGet package (on NuGet.org) and as a VSIX extension for Visual Studio 2019 (or higher) containing the project templates.
+OpenSilver is distributed as a NuGet package (on [NuGet.org](https://www.nuget.org/packages/OpenSilver)) and as a [VSIX extension](https://www.opensilver.net/download.aspx) for Visual Studio 2019 (or higher) containing the project templates.

 To create a new OpenSilver-type project, it is recommended to download the project templates first.
-To do this, go to https://OpenSilver.NET , click Download, log in with your Microsoft account and download the OpenSilver.VSIX file.
+To do that, go to https://OpenSilver.NET , click Download, log in with your Microsoft account and download the OpenSilver.VSIX file.
 This extension for Visual Studio will install project templates and other elements like the XAML editor.

 ![OpenSilver Website](/images/1.OpenSilverWebsite.png "The OpenSilver.NET site")